frictionlessdata/datapackage-pipelines/README.md

 - `ignore-missing` - if true, then missing resources won't raise an error but will be treated as 'empty' (i.e. with zero rows).
   Resources with empty URLs will be treated the same (i.e. will generate an 'empty' resource).

+- `limit-rows` - if provided, will limit the number of rows fetched from the source.
+Takes an integer value which specifies how many rows of the source to stream.

 *Example*:

 ```yaml